“Environments are not passive wrappings, but are rather, active processes which are invisible.” – Marshall McLuhan

 And what do we find?
 And let’s be honest…for just a moment, let’s see the water.

-Friends, the number one reason Millennials point to for why they leave the church is not hypocrisy (that was my generation) and not because of new experiences (that was my parents generation).
+The number one reason Millennials and Gen Z point to for why they leave the church is not hypocrisy (that was my generation) and not because of new experiences (that was my parents’ generation).

 The number one reason they leave is because they feel like they do not belong.

 Our environment has told them that.

 Our way of doing church, of segregating the young and making church an “adult worship service” as I heard one prominent children’s minister describe it recently in a blog, of creating spaces that delight our senses and meet our personal preferences and “needs” tells a story to our upcoming generations that they do. not. belong.